-- 1.0 FCE in Kinesiology or another department - 0.5 FCE Statistics or Methodology course (in Kinesiology or other department) - SRD4445H Graduate Seminar Course (attendance required in all Graduate Seminars)
+- 1.0 FCE in Kinesiology or another department - 0.5 FCE Statistics or Methodology course (in Kinesiology or other department) - SRD4445H Graduate Seminar Course (attendance required in all Graduate Seminars\\)

-Note that these course requirements are a minimum and the student's supervisor and/or advisory committee members may recommend additional courses.
+\Note that these course requirements are a minimum and the student's supervisor and/or advisory committee members may recommend additional courses.

-- Students who wish to take a course at another department to count towards this requirement must submit a written request/appeal to the Graduate Committee via a letter explaining the rationale for taking the course elsewhere and a detailed course outline.
-Ideally, this written request should be made 2 months prior to the course start date.
-Email it to grad.kpe@utoronto.ca Keep course add/drop dates in mind.
-See Sessional Dates on page iii. - PhD students are required to attend all graduate seminars for two years.
+\\PhD students are required to attend all graduate seminars for two years, inclusive of seminars that occur during the writing phase for their comprehensive exams.
 Students may miss up to one seminar per year due to valid reasons.
 If students miss a second seminar, they are required to attend an alternate graduate seminar (at another department) and provide a brief one page (single spaced) write-up about the seminar (date, speaker, topic, details, etc) by the end of the term.
 Students who fail to meet this requirement may not receive credit for the course.